cs-au-dk/MoTyR/web-UI/README.md

 We find the breaking changes by manual inspection of the type regressions reported in each minor and patch update.
 Notice, that multiple type regressions may point to the same breaking change, and that the same type regression may be reported by multiple clients, e.g., _debug<span>@<span>2.4.0_.
 It is a laborious task to understand the root cause of all the type regressions, especially, if you are unfamiliar with the implementation details of the affected library.
-Using a [single client-library test](#single-test), one may gain a deeper understanding of the type regression by attaching a debugger to MoTyR, and then investigating the library state at the point where the type regression is reported.
+Using a [single client-library test](#single-test), one may gain a deeper understanding of the type regression by attaching a debugger to NoRegretsPlus, and then investigating the library state at the point where the type regression is reported.
-MoTyR also contains a [version-diff tool](#version-diff) that may help debug the cause of type-regressions.
+NoRegretsPlus also contains a [version-diff tool](#version-diff) that may help debug the cause of type-regressions.
 We encourage interested readers to use these tools to investigate and understand the breaking changes mentioned in the Motivating example and Case studies of the [paper](papers/ESECFSE19.pdf).

 #### Speed-up
-We compute the speed-up ratio by running NoRegrets and MoTyR using the same set of clients, and then compare the running times of MoTyR's type regression testing phase with NoRegrets' model generation phase.
+We compute the speed-up ratio by running NoRegrets and NoRegretsPlus using the same set of clients, and then compare the running times of NoRegretsPlus's type regression testing phase with NoRegrets' model generation phase.
-We use only the clients where both NoRegrets' model generation phase and MoTyR's type regression testing phase terminate successfully without any errors (notice, errors here do not include type-regressions).
+We use only the clients where both NoRegrets' model generation phase and NoRegretsPlus's type regression testing phase terminate successfully without any errors (notice, errors here do not include type-regressions).
 The web-UI tool has a feature for automatically computing this ratio (see [Compare running time](#compare)).

 <a name="running-benchmarks"></a>
 # 4. Reproducing paper results
-The evaluation in the [paper](papers/ESECFSE19.pdf) is based on runs of 25 benchmarks, where a benchmark represents a run of MoTyR on a sequence of library updates using models based on the first version in this sequence.
+The evaluation in the [paper](papers/ESECFSE19.pdf) is based on runs of 25 benchmarks, where a benchmark represents a run of NoRegretsPlus on a sequence of library updates using models based on the first version in this sequence.
 For some of the 25 benchmarks, multiple runs with different configurations are necessary to reproduce all of the results.
 For example, for the benchmarks where we compare with the NoRegrets tool, we do the speed comparison with the coverage collection disabled since collecting coverage slows down both tools.

 There are two steps required to run a benchmark.
 Say, for example, that the library is _big-integer_, it starts at version _1.0.0_, and we want to test every version between _1.0.0_ and _1.6.4_ (like in the benchmarks of the [paper](papers/ESECFSE19.pdf)).
-First, the client retrieval phase must be run to extract the set of clients that MoTyR will use to generate models.
+First, the client retrieval phase must be run to extract the set of clients that NoRegretsPlus will use to generate models.
-Second, the remaining phases of the [MoTyR pipeline](#pipeline) are initiated by a single command, which also automatically feeds the type regression testing phase with all versions of _big-integer_ between _1.0.0_ and _1.6.4_.
+Second, the remaining phases of the [NoRegretsPlus pipeline](#pipeline) are initiated by a single command, which also automatically feeds the type regression testing phase with all versions of _big-integer_ between _1.0.0_ and _1.6.4_.

 The benchmarks are specified in the file [backend/src/test/scala-2.11/TestEntries.scala](backend/src/test/scala-2.11/TestEntries.scala).
 Notice, that this file already contains an entry for each of the benchmarks from the paper.